 I Like People

-It really is too easy to become the grumpy old man, (or middle aged) – long before its due – if it is ever due.
+It really is too easy to become the grumpy old man, (or middle-aged grumpy) – long before its due – if it is ever due.

 I Like Being Part of Some Groups

-I have never really liked being part of a group and being subject to group decisions would drive me crazy.
-(Democracy I suppose) However, I found myself as the part of a couple of groups along the way without bother – it just crept up on me.
+I have never really liked being part of a group and being subject to group decisions does drive me crazy.
+(Democracy I suppose) However, I found myself as part of a couple of groups along the way without bother – it just crept up on me.